Canon G1 X Mark III vs Sony A7S II

 It is notable that the A7S II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G1X Mark III does not feature such a mic input.

-Both the G1X Mark III and the A7S II are recent models that are part of the current product line-up of Canon.
+The G1X Mark III is a recent model that features in the current product line-up of Canon.
 In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon G1 X Mark III Manual (free pdf) or the online Sony A7S II Manual.

 So how do things add up?
 Is the Canon G1 X Mark III better than the Sony A7S II or vice versa?
 The listing below highlights the relative strengths of the two models.